singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 ### **Task 7: Join the VMware Customer Experience Improvement Program**

-1. With the Horizon Cloud Service pod deployed and the bind operation complete, we may be prompted with a popup to choose whether or not to join the VMware Customer Experience Improvement Program, we can move the slider to Yes/No.
+**Note**: Once you login back to Horizon Cloud service portal after deploying the pod and completing the bind operation, we may be prompted with a popup to choose whether or not to join the VMware Customer Experience Improvement Program(CEIP).
+Move the slider to **Yes**, and click on **Save**.

-2. In the lower right corner, click **Save**.

    ![ws name.](media/exb38.png)